-21 The term augmentum was seldom employed in other contemporary texts, but it is attested in the late eleventh century, in a document from the abbey of St Sophia in Benevento (June 1076-September 1091), relative to Fiorentino: Vat.
+&lt;sup>21 The term augmentum was seldom employed in other contemporary texts, but it is attested in the late eleventh century, in a document from the Abbey of St. Sophia in Benevento (June 1076-September 1091), relative to Fiorentino: Vat.
 Lat.
-13491, no 9.
-Enzo Matera, 'Le più antiche carte del monastero di S. Sofia di Benevento.
+13491, no. 9.
+Enzo Matera, "Le più antiche carte del monastero di S. Sofia di Benevento.
 Codice Vaticano latino 13491 (aa.
 784-1330).
-Saggio di edizione' (unpublished PhD, Università degli Studi di Roma 'La Sapienza', 1985); Les chartes de Troia. Édition et étude critique des plus anciens documents conservés à l'Archivio Capitolare.
-I (1024-1266), ed. by Jean M. Martin, Cod.
+Saggio di edizione" (Ph.D. diss., Università degli Studi di Roma "La Sapienza," 1985); Les chartes de Troia. Édition et étude critique des plus anciens documents conservés à l'Archivio Capitolare.
+I (1024-1266), ed.
+Jean M. Martin, Cod.
 Dipl.
 Pugliese, 21 (Bari: Società di Storia Patria per la Puglia, 1976), p.
-759 n.
-508. On this collection of documents from St Sophia in the Vatican, see Paola Massa, 'L'archivio dell'abbazia di Santa Sofia di Benevento', Archiv für Diplomatik, Schriftgeschichte, Siegel- und Wappenkunde, 61 (2016), 433-66 (pp. 464-65).
+759n508.
+On this collection of documents from St. Sophia in the Vatican, see Paola Massa, "L'archivio dell'abbazia di Santa Sofia di Benevento," Archiv für Diplomatik, Schriftgeschichte, Siegel- und Wappenkunde 61 (2016): 433-66 (pp. 464-65).

-22 On this suggestion, see Hill, pp. 7-10.
+&lt;sup>22 On this suggestion, see Hill, "The Catalogus Baronum," pp. 7-10.

-but overlapping structures in which the given figures express different types of measures for different purposes, whilst using the same unit, i.e. miles.
-Whereas the milites of the feuda appear to reflect a negotiated assessment of each unit's value, the milites that each baron is recorded to have offered must indicate the actual military service of men to be provided to the peninsular royal army.
-For example, despite the fact that numerous feuda on the register are described as fractional milites, almost all the service figures are given in whole amounts.23 One should differentiate between these two types of relations in order to understand both the purpose behind the Quaternus and the social structures that the text presents.
+are described as fractional milites, almost all the service figures are given in whole amounts.
+One should differentiate between these two types of relations in order to understand both the purpose behind the Quaternus and the social structures that the text presents.

 Although it was drawn from the pre-existing tenancy structure made up of the aristocratic strata in Apulia and the Terra di Lavoro, this special military levy for the magna expeditio stood alongside it as a distinct structure of social power.
-The registers in the Catalogus were not a record of pre-existing obligations, but of a mandatory service on the basis of negotiated appraisal for each of the baron's feuda.24 The document shows the names of the barons and the amount of military service due from their tenure to the king.
-The Quaternus, therefore, presents the numbers of the military contingents each of the recorded entities owed to the king's army in the mainland provinces.
-Some entries even explicitly refer to the military service owed pro auxilio magne expeditionis, mostly when recording the personal service owed by individuals with no recorded tenancy.25 A similar, more elementary system of conditional tenancy appears to have been in use before 1150.
+The registers in the Catalogus were a record not of pre-existing obligations but of a mandatory service on the basis of negotiated appraisal for each of the baron's feuda.
+The document shows the names of the barons and the amount of military service due from their tenure to the king.
+The Quaternus, therefore, presents the numbers of the military contingents that each of the recorded entities owed to the king's army in the mainland provinces.
+Some entries even explicitly refer to the military service owed pro auxilio magne expeditionis, mostly when recording the personal service owed by individuals with no recorded tenancy.
+A similar, more elementary system of conditional tenancy appears to have been in use before 1150.
 Alexander of Telese provides some examples of this.
-First, in 1129, Robert
+First, in 1129, Robert of Grandmesnil reportedly pleaded with Roger II to be allowed to return home across the Alps from the campaign in Apulia because his feudum was too small to sustain the burden of military service laid upon it.
+Since Roger II did not endow him with a richer feudum, Robert deserted the host.
+Also, we are told that in 1131 Richard (of Rupecanina), Count Rainulf's brother, claimed proudly that he held the city of Avellino and the castrum of Mercogliano as a freehold, in that he rendered no service for this lordship to the king or any overlord.

-23 Only three entries of the entire record express military service in fractional figures.
+&lt;sup>23 Only three entries of the entire record express military service in fractional figures.
 Catalogus Baronum, ¶¶ 224-25 p.
 37, 240 p.
-39. Such a minuscule anomaly might have been, most likely, the result of a transmission or scribal mistake, and not necessarily the proof of a fiscal system or a 'fractional' military service.
-Cf. Cahen, pp. 71-73.
+39. Such a minuscule anomaly might have been, most likely, the result of a transmission or scribal mistake, and not necessarily the proof of a fiscal system or a "fractional" military service.
+Cf. Cahen, Le régime féodal, pp. 71-73.

-24 Cf. Donald J. Matthew, The Norman Kingdom of Sicily (Cambridge: Cambridge University Press, 1992), pp. 145-46.
-See also Loud, 'Norman Traditions in Southern Italy', pp. 52-53.
+&lt;sup>24 Cf. Donald J. Matthew, The Norman Kingdom of Sicily (Cambridge: Cambridge University Press, 1992), pp. 145-46.
+See also Loud, "Norman Traditions in Southern Italy," pp. 52-53.